red-green-coding/object-mapper-benchmark/README.md

 ```
 Of course if you use it inside a singleton like a Spring component, having it as an instance property is fine as well.

-If you cannot for some reason be sure that the configuration will not change during runtime, the recommendation is
+If you cannot for some reason be sure that the configuration will not change during runtime, the recommendation is to
 > Construct and use ObjectReader for reading, ObjectWriter for writing.
 Both types are fully immutable ...

 [JavaDoc](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html)

-This is a bit less convenient I never used.
+This is a bit less convenient, and we solely see reasons to use it.

 ## When to share an ObjectMapper between different components?
-We recommend to share the same instance as long as the use the same configuration.
+When ObjectMappers share the same configuration, there's typically no need to employ separate instances.
-When would I use different configuration?
+However, you might wonder when it becomes necessary to utilize distinct configurations.
-In most cases Json is used when communicating whit external systems.
+In many scenarios, JSON serves as the go-to format for external system communication.
-The systems might use Json in slightly different ways.
+These systems, though, might use JSON in slightly varying manners.
-E.g. this strange legacy system might format timestamps using this strange format, whereas other systems use ISO-8601 compatible string.
+For instance, consider a peculiar legacy system that formats timestamps in an unconventional manner, while other systems adhere to the ISO-8601-compatible string format.
-In such a case using differently configured ObjectMappers makes perfectly sense.
+In such situations, opting for ObjectMappers with distinct configurations becomes entirely justifiable.

 ## Passing the mapper as a dependency vs using a global reference